chang-ryan/rails-mongodb-practice/README.md

 # Rails + MongoDB (Mongoid) Practice

-Some fun inspired by [John Hopkins University](https://engineering.jhu.edu/)
+Some fun with Rails and MongoDB inspired by [John Hopkins University](https://engineering.jhu.edu/).